major macro economic indicators

-Highly concentrated and focused on the domestic market, the banking sector is strong.
-It remains well capitalised and the share of non-performing loans is limited.
-Consequently, it has shown strong resilience to the economic ups and downs.
-However, this ability to withstand shocks is to the detriment of the banks' profitability, which remains weak.
+Very concentrated and focused on the domestic market, the banking system is strong.
+It remains well capitalised and the burden of non-performing loans is limited.
+Moreover, it is showing strong resilience to the economic ups and downs.
+However, this ability to resist to shocks is achieved to the detriment of the banks’ profitability, which remains weak.
+Credit to the private sector has slowed in contrast to household debt, which increased by 3% in 2015.
+Compared with the other advanced countries, Israeli household and business debt remains low.